 A consummate collector of killer details, Nordeman has photographed spectacles including the US Open, the Republican National Convention, and the Westminster Dog Show for publications ranging from Vanity Fair to National Geographic to the New York Times.

 But the world of fashion lends itself particularly well to his lens.
 Nordeman shows his appreciation with the blast of his flash, and captures weird, wonderful moments and details: A guest moved by the energy of a Marc Jacobs show drops to the floor and begins to do push-ups; a lineup of pink and caramel-colored eclairs shines on a platter backstage; a woman swipes moisturizer onto a male model’s chiseled torso.
-“It’s not like this big grand movement or onstage moment.
-It’s just this little thing that happens on the way to that.”

 These moments, and many more, from the Fashion Weeks of New York, Paris, and Milan fill the pages of Nordeman’s forthcoming photography book, Out of Fashion, to be released on September 27.